ES EN

 However, it is also true that some synesthetes with auditory-visual synesthesia (chromesthesia or sound-to-colour, the opposite of the type described here), or even people without this type of synesthesia, can receive sound or music impressions from different colours if they focus on them (see the description below).

-Here are some descriptions written by people with true colour-to-sound synesthesia:
+Here are some descriptions written by people with what could be considered true colour-to-sound synesthesia:

 “My personal experience [is that] all colors are experienced as a sort of tone. (…) Certain vibrant colors are experienced shrill like an alarm, white reminds me of the hum of electricity.”